 |Reports of doping cover-up in athletics

-An article in the British newspaper The Sunday Times claims that around a third of the world's top athletes at a major event cheated by using drugs.
-The newspaper says a study was carried out during the World Athletics Championships in Daegu, South Korea in 2011.
-It showed that 29-34 per cent of the 1,800 competitors had used performance-enhancing drugs in the previous 12 months.
+A British newspaper has claimed that around a third of the world's top athletes at a major event cheated by using drugs.
+A study carried out at the World Athletics Championships in Daegu, South Korea in 2011 showed that 29-34 per cent of the athletes used performance-enhancing drugs in the previous 12 months.
 Reporters say that the International Association of Athletics Federations (IAAF) knew about the report but blocked its publication.
-The study was conducted by Germany's University of Tubingen.
 The IAAF said there were many things wrong with the report.
-It added that it is in discussions to help publish it one day.
+It is in discussions to help publish it.

-The details in the report are a huge shock to the athletics world.
-The Sunday Times reports that one-third of the medals in endurance races at the Olympics and World Championships were won by athletes who had very unusual blood readings.
-The World Anti-Doping Agency said on Friday that it would investigate the claims in the report.
-It said an independent commission has already started work on this.
-The lead author of the report, Dr Rolf Ulrich, told The Sunday Times that he and his colleagues were ordered not to discuss their research or the report.
-He said: "It's because the IAAF is blocking it.
-I think they are stakeholders with WADA and they just blocked the whole thing."
+The report is a huge shock to the athletics world.
+The newspaper said that a third of the medal winners in endurance races at the Olympics and World Championships had very unusual blood readings.
+The World Anti-Doping Agency (WADA) said it would investigate the claims in the report.
+An independent commission has already started work on this.
+The lead author of the report said that he and his colleagues were told not to discuss their research or the report.
+He said he thought that the IAAF and WADA "just blocked the whole thing".